noatpad/typora-theme-ursine/README.md

 # Ursine

-A Typora theme inspired by Bear
+A theme for the wonderful [Typora](https://typora.io), inspired by [Bear](https://bear.app)'s colors and elegancy.

 ![thumbnail](thumbnail.png)

 Uses *Avenir Next LT Pro* and *Adelle* fonts, & the colors are based on Bear's *Red Graphite* and *Dark Graphite* themes.

-Code fence themes adapted from CodeMirror's *3024 Day* and *Dracula* themes for Ursine Polar and Umbra, respectively.
+Code fence themes are adapted from CodeMirror's *3024 Day* and *Dracula* themes for Ursine Polar and Umbra, respectively.

 > Note: These themes have been designed and tested on **MacOS**.
 They have not been fully tested, but they should theoretically work fine for Windows and Linux.
 However, these themes do *not* include styling for the Windows *"unibody"* style.